What Is Mastering? | Audio Mastering Explained

 Quality control means listening to the mix critically, in an accurate room, for the first time.
 That last part matters.
 A mastering engineer has no history with the record.
 There is no memory of what the kick sounded like before the compression was added, no attachment to any of the decisions that accumulated over weeks of mixing.
 There is only what is actually there, heard fresh, in a room designed to tell the truth about it.

 What shows up in that first listen is what the process is built around.
 Clicks, pops, distortion, phase issues, imbalances that were masked by room modes in the mix environment.
-These are not failures of the mixing engineer.
+These are not failures of the mix engineer.
 They are what happens when audio moves from one acoustic environment to a different one, particularly when the second environment is calibrated specifically to be accurate.
 Technical evaluation also includes true peak and inter-sample peak monitoring, dynamic range and crest factor analysis, spectral balance, stereo imaging, and comparison against reference material.

 Fine-tuning is where the adjustments happen.
 These are not large moves.
 Mastering is not a place for dramatic changes.
 It is a place for small, precise decisions that improve clarity, balance, impact, and translation.
 Equalization to address tonal balance.
 Compression used not to control peaks but to add cohesion.
 A limiter at the end, set to an appropriate level for the music, not for a number on a meter.